Fundraisers launched for 2 killed in Kenosha crash

-Online fundraisers have been launched for the two young people killed after the truck they were passengers in crashed into the wall of a Kenosha business early Friday morning.
+Online fundraisers have been launched for the two young adults killed when the truck they were passengers in crashed into the wall of a Kenosha business early Friday morning.

 Five people were in the vehicle and 21-year-old Jenna Barrette and 22-year-old Dylan Zamora, both of Kenosha, died from their injuries.